AEmilioDiStefano/ros2_ws_minimal/README.md

 <br>
 <br>

-# 6. Setup your venv python environment and install dependencies (do this BOTH on your laptop AND on the Pi)
+# 6. Setup your venv python environment and install dependencies

-## 6.1 Use a venv with --system-site-packages
+## 6.1 Use a venv with --system-site-packages ( ONLY ON THE LAPTOP )

 <br>